MahdadGhasemian/octopus/README.md

 ## About

-Scalable Microservices Template with NestJS, Kafka, PostgreSQL, (Docker and K8S)
+Scalable Microservices Template with NestJS, Kafka, PostgreSQL and Redis (Docker and K8S)

 ## Getting Started